OctopusDeploy/docs/docs/runbooks/runbook-examples/gcp/create-nlb.md

 ---
 title: Create Network Load Balancer
-description: With Runbooks, you can automate the creation of a Network Load Balancer to distribute traffic among virtual machine instances in GCP.
+description: With runbooks, you can automate the creation of a Network Load Balancer to distribute traffic among virtual machine instances in GCP.
 position: 10
 ---

-Google Cloud (GCP) has a [Network Load Balancing solution](https://cloud.google.com/load-balancing/docs/network/) which allows you to distribute traffic among virtual machine instances in the same region in a Virtual Private Cloud (VPC) network.
+Google Cloud (GCP) has a [Network Load Balancing solution](https://cloud.google.com/load-balancing/docs/network/) that allows you to distribute traffic among virtual machine instances in the same region in a Virtual Private Cloud (VPC) network.
 A network load balancer can direct TCP or UDP traffic across regional backends.

 The other benefit of a network load balancer in GCP is that it supports any and all ports.

-In this example, we'll walk through how to create a runbook with a number of [PowerShell Script steps](/docs/deployment-examples/custom-scripts/run-a-script-step.md) to create a network load balancer in GCP for both a Test and Production environment using ports to differentiate traffic:
+In this example, we'll walk through how to create a runbook with a number of [PowerShell Script steps](/docs/deployment-examples/custom-scripts/run-a-script-step.md) to create a network load balancer in GCP for both a test and production environment using ports to differentiate traffic:

-- Port `8080` is used for traffic destined for the Test environment.
+- Port `8080` is used for traffic destined for the test environment.
-- Port `80` is used for traffic destined for the Production environment.
+- Port `80` is used for traffic destined for the production environment.

 ## Runbook pre-requisites {#runbook-prerequisites}